reactive-react/xreact/README.md

 In imperatively written code, you describe step-by-step how to process data.
 With `react-most`, we simply define data transformations, then compose them to form our data flow.
 There are no variables, no intermediate state, and no side effects in your data flow's data composition!

 ### Composable and Reusable Sinks
 In Redux, reducers' use of `switch` statements can make them difficult to compose.
-Unlike reducers, sinks are easily composable and reusable.
+Unlike reducers, sinks are reusable observable object.

+Wrapper is simply a function and easily composable.

 ```js
 const countBy1 = connect(...)